jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api/readme.md

 * Request details of all files in a gh-pages branch of a GitHub repository.
 * Create a file explorer with menu.
 * Enable browsing and viewing of selected files.
-* Menu has breadcrumbs and other usefulul links.
+* Menu has breadcrumbs and other useful links.
-* Lists tagged issues in rght side menu
+* Lists tagged issues in right side menu
 * Short, easy code
 	* About 300 lines of mostly air
-* Single dependemcy on ShowDown - a MarkDown interpreter
+* Single dependency on ShowDown - a MarkDown interpreter